We are dedicated to developing and nurturing individuals by passing on skills and knowledge in order to grow our own talent.

-Currently we offer Apprenticeships in Business Support, Customer Services, Finance, ICT, Planning, Revenue and Benefits and Waste Management (Mechanics Workshop).
-The Apprentices earn whilst they learn, supported by our scheme - our apprentices are on a fixed term contract for a period of 1 or 2 years depending on the qualification they are working towards.
+Currently we offer Apprenticeships in a wide range of service areas, including Assets and Property, Business Support, Finance, ICT, Licensing, Planning, Revenue and Benefits and Waste Management (Mechanics Workshop).
+The Apprentices earn whilst they learn, supported by our scheme - our apprentices are on a fixed term contract for a period of 18 months.
 The scheme provides opportunities to develop skills, knowledge and experiences.

 Our apprentices are inducted into the authority in the same way as all new employees.
 Additional support also includes a buddy scheme with internal staff.

 The learning and development opportunities support the Council's People Strategy which aims to raise the aspirations of young people in the District.

 A typical day for an apprentice in our Business Support Department would be as follows: